-Unfortunately for Atletico Madrid, that was their fate, and now a tasty tie awaits when the competition resumes in the new year.
+Unfortunately for Atletico Madrid, that was their fate and you’d do well to avoid them when using your William Hill sign up offer as now a tasty tie awaits when the competition resumes in the new year.

 Of course, there are no easy games in club football’s premier competition, and the Reds will be wary of the threat posed by the La Liga giants, but there is no reason why they can’t repeat the feat of their last two campaigns and make the final again.

 That’s certainly the opinion of Gary Lineker too.

 Speaking to the Irish Independent, the Match of the Day host said: “An all-English final in the Champions League once again next year?